Ybalrid/BtOgre2/README.md

 # BtOgre21 - Simple Bullet-Ogre 2.1 connection

 BtOgre21 is a simple Bullet-Ogre connection made for Ogre 2.1+

+## Build and usage instructions

+You'll need to define some variables for CMake

+`OGRE_HOME` : where your Ogre **2.1** SDK is located
+`BULLET_ROOT` : where your Bullet build3 directory is located

+Then you'll be able to use your favorite compiler and toolchain to build this project.

+Was only tested with Visual Studio 14 (2015) x64

 ## Attribution of original work